 Chartreuse isn’t as popular in the United States as it is in its home country of France, but there are still plenty of people who know and love it here in the states.

-French monks have been making chartreuse for over 400 years, and it’s the only liquor with a natural green color (though there are lighter yellow versions of the liqueur, as well).
+French monks have been making chartreuse for over 400 years, and it’s the only liquor with a natural green color.

 It’s herb-flavored, minty, and sometimes features a note or two of vanilla.